Green IT and sustainability refer to the practices and initiatives aimed at reducing the

 throughout the supply chain helps reduce environmental and social impacts

-2. Environmental Monitoring and Reporting: IT companies are leveraging
+associated with IT product manufacturing and distribution. - Environmental Monitoring and Reporting: IT companies are leveraging

 technology to monitor and measure their environmental impact.
 This includes